romeorizzi/TALight/README.md

 ```bash
 ~/TAlight/applets$ google-chrome sum-protoapplet.html
 ```
 In this file, it is easy to spot out and substitute the hardcoded problem-specific parts and get an analogous page for a first browser mediated interaction also for other problems.
-One can start from here in order to develop ad-hoc applets specific to other problems and offer fun active learnig opportunities also to kids that do not yet know how to code.
+One can start from here in order to develop ad-hoc applets specific to other problems and offer fun active learning opportunities also to kids that do not yet know how to code.

 ##